jmonlong/Hippocamplus/emacs.md

 1. I also had to install *w3m* software.
 2. By default the notes are in read-only XHTML mode, I use `M-x evernote-change-edit-mode TEXT` to change the edit mode to text.

+### Simplenote

+I now use [Simplenote]{https://app.simplenote.com/} instead of Evernote, in order to make sure that I have an offline version of my notes at all time.
+Moreover it integrates (almost completely) Markdown format.
+It makes it easy to take notes and put them in our wiki (e.g. for conference notes).
+It's also easier to clean the notes through emacs compared to the online page or apps.

+There is a [Emacs package](https://github.com/alpha22jp/simplenote2.el) that can be installed using MELPA: `M-x package-install [RET] simplenote2 [RET]`.

+The Simplenote buffer can be summoned by `M-x simplenote2-browse`.